 When it comes to selecting paint for an interior project, color is not the only consideration.
-It’s also important to pick a sheen that will suit the function of the room.
+It’s also important to pick a paint finish that will suit the function of the room.

 With several gradations between flat and high-gloss, it might seem difficult to tell the different sheens apart and know which applications each one is best for.
 This handy guide to the pros and cons of each paint sheen will help you figure out what to use for every room and surface in the house.